-MDR is founded on the need for affirmation and accountability and within this context, the diocesan scheme seeks to help clergy:
+MDR is founded on the need for affirmation, development and accountability, and within this context, the diocesan scheme seeks to help clergy:

 Beyond IME 4 - 7

-their first four years in ministry, MDR is mandatory under Clergy Terms and Conditions of Service and is operated by the Director of Discipleship, Vocation and Ministry on behalf of the Bishop.
-The rationale for Review is found in the Regional Training Partnership document 'Ministerial Development Review: principles and practice'.
+For those beyond their first four years in ministry, MDR is mandatory under Clergy Terms and Conditions of Service and is operated by the Director of Mission on behalf of the Bishop.

 Clergy who are employed by an external body as Chaplains (e.g. Health Trust, University), but who hold the Bishop's licence are invited to a light-touch Ministerial Conversation every two years to keep lines of communication open.